aworley1/networking/4g-backup.md

 I have a static public facing IPv4 address, using NAT with private address space on my local network.
 I also have a static IPv6 /64 block of addresses routed to my internal network.
 As I have these I was keen to be able to keep them during failover.
 This allows me to keep using firewall rules that are in place and also (maybe...) keep TCP connections established during failover.

+## Requirements recap
+* Backup internet connection
+* Automated failover
+* With (some) alerting
+* Maintaining public IPv4 address, so that outgoing NAT requests come from the same source
+* Maintaining incoming routes for our IPv6 addresses

 ## Original Network

 ![Original Network](images/InitialState.png)